 Learn more: Orlando STEM Attractions

 At ICON Park™ in the heart of the tourism district, The Wheel is a great option.
 The 20-minute ride aboard an air-conditioned capsule provides unbeatable views of the Orlando area from 400 feet up.
-ICON Park is also home to the Orlando StarFlyer and several indoor attractions, such as Madame Tussauds Orlando and Arcade City Orlando, as well as numerous dining choices.
+ICON Park is also home to the Orlando StarFlyer and several indoor attractions, such as Madame Tussauds Orlando and In The Game ICON Park, as well as numerous dining choices.

 Learn more: Things to Do Besides Theme Parks

 In downtown Orlando, you can expose your kids to culture — including several Broadway productions annually — at the Dr. Phillips Center for the Performing Arts.
 Nearby, the Grand Bohemian Hotel Orlando hosts the Grand Bohemian Gallery, showcasing art that includes jewelry, glass and sculpture.